- Bupa Platinum consultant

 - Urological oncology

-I am a leading prostate cancer surgeon with amongst the highest caseloads for robotic radical prostatectomy in the UK.
-My NHS practice is at University College London Hospital where I lead the robotic urology team.
-I have performed the most radical prostatectomies at the highest volume robotic pelvic surgery centre in the UK for each of the past 5 years.
+I am Professor of Urology at University College London.
+I have led the robotic urology team at University College London Hospitals NHS Trust for over two years, including leading the response to the COVID pandemic.
+I have performed the most radical prostatectomies at the highest volume robotic pelvic surgery centre in the UK for each of the past 6 years.
+I have amongst the highest caseloads for robotic radical prostatectomy in the UK.
 I pride myself on my very low complication rate.
 Since Jan 2018, 600 prostatectomy patients- 0% major complications.
 I lead an international study of the NeuroSAFE technique.

 I have a strong track record of leadership and research in prostate cancer.
 I lead two national trials designed to investigate ways of improving outcomes for men with prostate cancer.
 I completed the prestigious Royal College of Surgeons Fellowship in robotic surgery and was trained at Cambridge University where I worked for 5 years as a Lecturer.